Loinirnic/SpinnerDisk_Design/README.md

 <img width="156" alt="footprint" src="https://user-images.githubusercontent.com/87417442/127123439-84998efd-94e4-4624-8b12-5f986bf3b9b3.PNG">

-Where Pin 4 represents the GND pin on the Low Voltage side of the board.
+The .mod file available for this footprint is available in the Where Pin 4 represents the GND pin on the Low Voltage side of the board.
 The Boards will be placed with the components facing the PCB since the tracks are much easier to layout on the pcb.
 The pins soldered onto the chips are male, female pins are then soldered to the main pcb so that the chips can be easily attached or removed.